I love sports and particularly enjoy watching NFL, NHL, NBA, and MLB.

-- As of March 2010, the NFL playoff rules for overtimes starts with a coin toss to determine who will receive or kick the football.
-If the team who has the first offensive possession in overtime scores a touchdown, the game is over.
-However, if the first offensive team kicks a field goal, then the opposing team will get an offensive possession to match the field goal or to win a game with a touchdown of their own.
+- In the NFL, if the team who has the first offensive possession in overtime scores a touchdown, the game is over.
+However, if the first offensive team kicks a field goal, then the opposing team will get an offensive possession to either match the field goal or to win a game with a touchdown of their own.
 If the second team kicks a field go to tie the game, then whoever scores next wins the game.
 If neither team scores during their possession, then the game goes to sudden death and the first team to score any points will win.
-If the defensive team scores any points in overtime, the game is over and the team that was on the defensive wins the game.
+If the defensive team scores any points in overtime, the game is over and the team that was on defense wins the game.

 The NFL season and scheduling works like this:

 - The NFL regular season begins in September and ends in late December or early January.
-Each team plays 16 regular season games.
-Playoffs begin the following week in January and the championship game—the Super Bowl—is played on the first Sunday in February.
+Each team plays 16 regular-season games.
+Playoffs begin in January and the championship game—the Super Bowl—is played on the first Sunday in February.

 In the CFL:

-- The CFL regular season begins in July and ends in early November.
-Each team will play 18 regular season games.
-Playoffs begin the following week and the championship gamed—the Grey Cup—are played in the last Sunday in November.
+- The CFL regular season begins in June and ends in early November.
+Each team will play 18 regular-season games.
+Playoffs occur during November and the championship game—the Grey Cup—is played on the last Sunday in November.

-- CFL games are scheduled throughout the week, but the majority of the games are played on Fridays, Saturdays or Sundays.
+- CFL games are scheduled throughout the week, but the majority of the games are played on Fridays, Saturdays, or Sundays.
 There may also be some games on Thursdays and Mondays.
-During Labour Day in September is big day for Canadian fans to watch football, and many games are scheduled for this day.
+Labour Day in September is a big day for Canadian fans to watch football, and many games are scheduled for this day.

 9. Field Goal Post Location